PDB Research Programs

 Program Official: Ronna Popkin

-This program examines the social, institutional, economic, and cultural contexts and processes that influence the quantity, timing, and circumstances of childbearing and the trends and differentials by race/ethnicity, socioeconomic status, and other characteristics.
+This program examines the social, institutional, economic, and cultural contexts and processes that influence the quantity, timing, and circumstances of childbearing, as well as trends, differences, and characteristics across populations.

 Fertility